 Pricing your work is a complicated topic that could be the subject of an entire post.
 But here are two rules of thumb:

 Don’t hold out for the home run or settle for the sure thing.
 Let your prices be a little boring.
 It’s wise to sell early and earn a reputation as a seller.

-Every challenge an artist faces, with inspiration, with relationships, with money, should be thought of as a painting challenge.
-The better you are at handling them the better it is for your art.
+Every challenge an artist faces, with inspiration, with relationships, with money, should be considered a painting challenge.
+The better you are at handling those challenges, the better it is for your art.